Flags

 OperatorDescription

-# @option --name+One or more.
+# @flag --name+One or more.

-# @option --name Option descriptionWith description.
+# @flag --name Option descriptionWith description.

 Check the examples directory to look for ways to combine these operators.